 7) Troubleshooting by real-life scenario

-This is the section I wish every stressed cat parent had in the moment.
-Find the scenario that matches your cat and take the safest next step.
+This is the part many stressed cat parents need most in the moment.
+Find the scenario that sounds closest to your cat and take the safest next step.

 7.1) “My cat hasn’t pooped today, but seems fine.”

 If this is unusual for your cat, monitor and boost hydration.
 Offer wet food, refresh water, and keep the box extra clean.
-If your cat is eating and peeing normally, you can watch for 24 hours.
-If there’s no stool within 48 hours or your cat becomes uncomfortable, call your vet.
+If your cat is eating and peeing normally, you may be able to watch for 24 hours.
+If there is still no stool within 48 hours or discomfort appears, call your vet.

 7.2) “It’s tiny hard pebbles and my cat is straining.”

-This is classic constipation.
-Hydration and moisture support are a good first step.
-If your cat seems painful, cries, or the straining is frequent, contact your vet—because pain can escalate quickly and dehydration can follow.
+This pattern fits constipation pretty well.
+Hydration and moisture support are good first steps.
+But if your cat seems painful, cries, or is straining often, contact your vet because dehydration and pain can build quickly.

 7.3) “My cat keeps going to the box and nothing comes out.”

 Treat this as urgent.
 It can be severe constipation, but it can also be urinary blockage.
-If you are not seeing urine clumps, go in now—especially for male cats.
+If you are not seeing urine clumps, go in now, especially if your cat is male.

 7.4) “Constipation plus vomiting.”

-Vomiting shrinks the safe monitoring window.
-Constipation with vomiting can signal obstruction, severe constipation, or systemic illness.
-Contact your vet urgently (same day, sooner if your cat can’t keep water down).
+Vomiting makes the situation more urgent.
+Constipation with vomiting can point to severe constipation, obstruction, or broader illness.
+Contact your vet the same day, sooner if your cat cannot keep water down.

 7.5) “My senior cat is constipated and seems stiff.”